-As part of the application process, the property owner must obtain a written certification from the county assessor stating the assessed valuation of the real property that was last certified or as finally determined on appeal.
-The county assessor must complete the "Certification by County Assessor," which is Part 2 of the application found on the Valuation Incentive Program link above.
+As part of the application process, the property owner must obtain a written certification from the county assessor stating the assessed valuation of the real property that was last certified or as finally determined on appeal (the base value of the property).
+The county assessor must complete the "Certification by County Assessor," which is on Part 2 of the application.
 If the request for the certification of the base value is received by the county assessor prior to August 20, the certified base value will be for the previous assessment year.
 If the request is received after August 20, the certified base value will be for the current assessment year.